-Samsung reportedly reexamining Galaxy S, Galaxy Tab Ice Cream Sandwich updatesAlex Wagner - Deputy Managing Editor, News Desk
+Samsung reportedly reexamining Galaxy S, Galaxy Tab Ice Cream Sandwich updatesAlex Wagner - Editorial Director of News and Content

 Samsung made some waves in the Android ocean last week when it revealed that it wouldn't be updating the original Galaxy S and Galaxy Tab to Ice Cream Sandwich, but now it seems that the company may be taking a second look at that decision.
 A report out of Korean site ajnews claims that Samsung is reevaluating whether or not an Android 4.0 update is possible on both devices in response to the legions of customers hungry for a taste of ICS.
 The company reiterated its stance that the limited storage space on the Galaxy S and Tab would make it difficult for an update to be squeezed onto them, but that it would look into ways to make an upgrade happen.